danlentz/clj-hangman/README.md

 implementation are all powered by a triple-store indexed graph database.
 On top of this generic data architecture, though, the game of hangman decomposes nicely into an upper-level API for working with letters and words.
-The word programmer fully _referentially transparent_  and makes extensive use of memoization -- an optimization that ensures that no computation is performed twice.
+The word programmer interface is fully _referentially transparent_  and makes extensive use of memoization -- an optimization that ensures that no computation is performed twice.
 After a function of given arguments is computed once, any subsequent call to that